softalker/archetypes/README.md

 ```
 Finally you need to run the archetype generation

-Lets suposse you have the .mvn/jvm.options file specified above for using the [void](https://github.com/softalks/archetypes/tree/main/void) archetype and you want to generate a void project (a transient project with an specific dependency) depending on **junit:junit:4.11**.
+Lets suposse you have the [.mvn/jvm.options](https://maven.apache.org/configure.html#mvn-jvm-config-file) file content specified above for using the [void](https://github.com/softalks/archetypes/tree/main/void) archetype and you want to generate a project depending on **junit:junit:4.11**.
 Regardless of the execution mode (batch/interactive) you can get it by executing this command:
 ```
 mvn archetype:generate -DgroupId=junit -DartifactId=junit -Dversion=4.11